255kb/stack-on-a-budget/README.md

 * *Free tier*: 28 instance hours/day, 1Gb outgoing traffic/day, 1Gb incoming traffic/day
 * *Pros*: managed, automatic scaling, plays well with other Google Cloud features (load balancing, datastores...), multiple languages supported
-* *Limitations*: free tier only applies to standard environment which supports Python, Java, Php and Go.
+* *Limitations*: free tier only applies to standard environment which supports Python, Java, PHP and Go.
 Flexible environment with Node.js and Ruby is not in the free tier.

 ### **Heroku**